dronefly-garden/dronefly/README.md

 [![discord.py](https://img.shields.io/badge/discord-py-blue.svg)](https://github.com/Rapptz/discord.py)

 # dronefly
-Dronefly is a [Red Discord Bot](https://github.com/Cog-Creators/Red-DiscordBot) Cog collection for naturalists.
+Dronefly is a [Red Discord Bot](https://github.com/Cog-Creators/Red-DiscordBot) Cog collection for naturalists, providing access to the iNaturalist &amp; eBird platforms.

 ## Cogs:

 ### inatcog

-Provides commands to access the iNat platform.
+Use iNat in Discord: search for species, automatic observation preview, compare observations/species per user & place, and more.

+A selection of the principal commands are listed below.
+Use `[p]help inat` for more commands &amp; details.

 #### Query Commands: